 As required by Rule 13a-15(b) of the Securities Exchange Act of 1934, FormFactor management, including the Chief Executive Officer and Chief Financial Officer, conducted an evaluation as of the end of the period covered by this quarterly report on Form 10-Q, of the effectiveness of FormFactor's "disclosure controls and procedures" as defined in Exchange Act Rule 13a-15(e).
-Based on that evaluation, the Chief Executive Officer and Chief Financial Officer concluded that as of March 27, 2004, FormFactor's disclosure controls and procedures were effective for ensuring that information required to be disclosed in the reports that FormFactor files or submits under the Securities Exchange Act of 1934 is recorded, processed, summarized and reported within the time periods specified in the Securities and Exchange Commission's rules and forms.
-Pursuant to the Public Company Accounting Oversight Board's Auditing Standard No. 2, "An Audit of Internal Control Over Financial Reporting Performed in Conjunction with an Audit of Financial Statements," effective June 17, 2004, a restatement is by definition a "significant deficiency" in a company's internal control over financial reporting.
-This Amendment No. 1 to FormFactor's Quarterly Report on Form 10-Q restates its financial results for the three months ended March 27, 2004 to reflect a change in the amortization schedule of deferred stock-based compensation recorded in connection with its June 2003 public offering and to reflect a portion of the stock-based compensation amortization in cost of revenues.
+Based on that evaluation, the Chief Executive Officer and Chief Financial Officer concluded that as of June 26, 2004, FormFactor's disclosure controls and procedures were effective for ensuring that information required to be disclosed in the reports that FormFactor files or submits under the Securities Exchange Act of 1934 is recorded, processed, summarized and reported within the time periods specified in the Securities and Exchange Commission's rules and forms.